-School Health and Safety Leads have overall responsibility for ensuring that their school has adequate and appropriate first aid equipment and facilities.
+Facilities Managers as Health and Safety Leads for their schools have overall responsibility for ensuring that their school has adequate and appropriate first aid equipment and facilities.
 The Lead will liaise with the school Operations Manager to ensure that school First Aiders attend approved training and refresher training as necessary to maintain adequate qualified First Aid cover and that the correct first aid procedures are followed.

-School Health and Safety Leads will liaise with heads of higher-risk curriculum departments, i.e. Science; Technology; Physical Education to ensure any subject-specific risks are accounted for and appropriate control measures are in place.
+Facilities Managers will liaise with heads of higher-risk curriculum departments, i.e. Science; Technology; Physical Education to ensure any subject-specific risks are accounted for and appropriate control measures are in place.

-This policy will be reviewed on a regular basis, more often if required but not less than annually, and any changes communicated to all members of staff and Trade Unions.
+This policy will be reviewed on a regular basis, more often if required but not less than every 2 years, and any changes communicated to all members of staff and Trade Unions.